 Lynne and her husband love to travel and go to Giant’s games.
 They share their home with two very pampered pups.

 Matt is a Bay Area native, a swimmer, a dad, and a former brass-tacks business guy who fell in love with wine.
 So much so, in fact, that he ended up striking out north to Napa, where he has since started a family and become a local.
-He has been at the forefront of sales and customer experience, building successful hospitality teams and managing Direct-to-Consumer sales for a variety of boutique, luxury wineries.
+He has been at the forefront of sales and customer experience, building successful hospitality teams and growing Direct-to-Consumer programs for a variety of boutique, luxury wineries.

 Matt doesn’t just really like wine; he committed to it.
 He’s a voracious learner, as well as a passionate and lucid storyteller, and he’s always eager to share his deep knowledge of the wine marketplace with anyone who asks.